simoninireland/epydemic/doc/tutorial/generators.rst

 built-in generators for these: see :ref:`standard-generators` for a list.

-However, there are a huge range of network classes that ``epydemic`` *doesn't* include, and there are two basica ways to include such networks in your simulations.
+However, there are a huge range of network classes that ``epydemic`` *doesn't* include, and there are two basic ways to use such networks in your simulations.

 The easy way: Create the network you need